Membership, Types of, Institutional (see Article III, Section 4.A.)

 Web site Editor – The duties of the appointed Web Site Editor shall be to keep the Chapter’s Web site information, photos, online Membership Directory, and New Officers list updated and current, resolve any access problems to the Chapter’s Site, act as the liaison between the Chapter and MLA Headquarter’s IT Web support for any Web site problems and issues.

 Electronic Mail Account Owner – The duties of the Electronic Mail Account Owner shall be to maintain the Chapter’s electronic mail contact information for all incoming and outgoing Chapter members on an annual basis upon notification from the the Treasurer.

 Duties & Functions

-Nominating & Elections Committee – Consists of three (3) members appointed by the Chair for staggered 3 year terms (one new committee member appointed each year).
+Nominating & Elections Committee – Consists of three (3) members appointed by the Executive Board, excluding the Chair and Chair-Elect, for staggered 3 year terms (one new committee member appointed each year).
 The most senior member acts as Chair.
 Responsible for finding nominees for offices to be filled, creating and mailing (emailing) the ballots, collating the results, immediately publishing a list of New Officers and submitting copies to the Secretary in time for the Chapter’s Annual Meeting and Web site Editor for Web site content changes, and announcing the results of the election

 Bylaws Committee – Consists of one (1) member appointed by the Chair for a one (1) year term.
 Responsibilities include: assuring that HPCMLA Bylaws are in accordance with MLA Bylaws, considering, preparing, and presenting proposed changes to the Bylaws to the HPCMLA Executive Committee and to MLA for approval.